avine/node-treeview/README.md

 ### clean

-If you need to clean empty directories from the tree, use the `clean` helper.
+The `clean` helper lets you clean empty directories from the tree.

 ```ts
 import { TreeView } from 'node-treeview';